-Sauce Piquante, LSUA's campus yearbook, provides a written and visual record of the activities and events of each academic year.
-The yearbook is offered at a minimal fee and can be purchased at Auxiliary Services.
+Sauce Piquante, LSUA's student yearbook, provides a written and visual record of the activities and events of each academic year.
+The yearbook is free to students and faculty and copies can be obtained from Auxiliary Services.
 The opportunity to serve on the yearbook staff is available to all students.
-For more information, call (318) 427-4407; call the Student Publications office at (318) 767-2602; or e-mail yearbook@lsua.edu.
+For more information, call the Student Publications office at (318) 767-2602; or e-mail yearbook@lsua.edu.

 Jongleur, LSUA's student literary magazine, is published each spring.
-Students who are interested in creative writing are invited to submit their poems, essays, short stories to the Jongleur staff for consideration.
+Students who are interested in creative writing are invited to submit their poems, essays, and short stories to the Jongleur staff for consideration.
 Student art work is also welcome.
 Students interested in working on the editing staff of the Jongleur should contact Dr. Bernard Gallagher at (318) 427-4472 or e-mail bernardg@lsua.edu.